rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

 **This is Beta Software.
-Please report issues via the homevision users group**
+Please report issues via the homevision users group

+Custom light control is a (doesn't) work-in-profress!**

 # Overview